Join the Ascend community.

 Ascend teachers instruct students in beautiful light-filled environments stocked with educational resources, including libraries with hundreds of highly engaging titles and classrooms with interactive smart boards.
 Ascend also provides personalized laptops, in-school wireless internet access, and networked printers, as well as access to copy machines, poster makers, art and office supplies, and more.

-Every school is staffed with an operations team that manage all non-instructional aspects of the school day.
+Every school is staffed with an operations team that manages all non-instructional aspects of the school day.
 School directors and leadership teams can focus on instruction and teacher development.